BookStackApp/website/content/blog/security-release-v21-11-2.md

 This is a security release that address a couple of vulnerabilities relating to API access and page draft related content visibility:

-- If the "Public" role was provided API access then the API could be accessed, in certain scenarios by non-authenticated users even if the "Allow public access" setting was disabled.
+- If the "Public" role was provided API access then the API could be accessed, in certain scenarios, by non-authenticated users even if the "Allow public access" setting was disabled.
 - In some specific scenarios, content related to page drafts (Such as attachments) could be visible to non-owners (Whom would have permission to view the page if saved  as a non-draft at that point).